omnetpp/omnetpp/doc/src/userguide/intro.rst

 ------------------

 Most aspects of a project can be configured in the :guilabel:`Project Properties` dialog.
-The dialog is accessible via the :menuselection:`Project --> Properties` menu item or by right-clicking the project in :guilabel:`Project Explorer` and choosing :guilabel:`Properties` from the context menu.
+The dialog is accessible via the :menuselection:`Project --> Properties` menu item or by right-clicking the project in the :guilabel:`Project Explorer` and choosing :guilabel:`Properties` from the context menu.

 An important Eclipse concept is that a project may reference other projects in the workspace; project references can be